Werner Herzog: Feats of Madness

 directed by Werner Herzog starring Klaus Kinski, Isabelle Adjani, Bruno Ganz in German, English, Romanian with English subtitles

 Jonathan Harker is an estate agent in Wismar, Germany.
 His boss, Renfield, informs him that nobleman Count Dracula (Klaus Kinski in his most sneering, malevolent role!) wishes to buy a property in Wismar, and assigns Harker to visit the count and complete the lucrative deal.
 Leaving his young wife Lucy (a mesmerizing Isabelle Adjani) behind, Harker travels to Transylvania, to the castle of Count Dracula.
-Herzog’s hypnotic adaptation of the silent classic will be presented in a restoration of its original German version – never before screened in the US!
+Herzog’s hypnotic adaptation of the silent classic will be presented in a new film restoration of its original German version!

 - Fri 18 Oct 2013, 9:30pm